systemjs/systemjs/docs/hooks.md

   => [system.js]: throw "Module did not instantiate"
 ```

-The [default implementation](https://github.com/systemjs/systemjs/blob/master/src/features/script-load.js) is based on the creation of `<script>` tag and the `onload` event is emitted just after the System.register call.

 If in your environment it is not possible to maintain the execution order (for example, involves the interaction of multiple event loops), you can make the call to the instantiate in a sequent way (Notice: this will slow down the module loading speed if they need to loaded by the network).
 Here is another [example that implementing System.instantiate](https://github.com/Jack-Works/webextension-systemjs/blob/master/src/content-script.ts#L10-L26) for a speical environment that cannot use `<script>` tag.